kaitlynia/uwuchat/README.md

 A chat application written in Python with tkinter

 ### Goals
-- Have no dependencies (besides Python and it's standard lib of course)
+- Have no dependencies (besides Python and its standard library of course)
-- Single threaded concurrency in the client and server
+- Utilize single threaded concurrency for the client and the server
-- Stateful client API with GUI "baked in"
+- Offer stateful client API with GUI "baked in"
-- Use JSON "stanzas" in a formal specification
+- Design JSON "stanzas" as a formal specification
-- E2E encryption OR implement OMEMO encryption
+- Implement E2E or OMEMO encryption

 ### Non-goals
-- Be discriminately efficient
+- Be strictly efficient
-- Federation (this may change in the future)
+- Federate with other servers (this may change in the future)

 ### Installation

-Python **3.8** is required for both the client and server to function.
+Python **3.8+** is required.

-If Python 3.8 is still a pre-release at the time of reading, please download it here: https://www.python.org/downloads/release/python-380b3/
+While Python 3.8 is still in beta, download this release: https://www.python.org/downloads/release/python-380b3/